-All requisitions, cancellations and changes must be received by the ordering deadline in order to be accommodated.
-All orders placed after the ordering deadline will be placed the following week.
+The DCM must receive all requisitions, cancellations, and changes by the ordering deadline.
+The DCM processes all orders placed after the ordering deadline the following week.

 Please use the Cage Card Request Form to request new cage cards when creating new cages of animals for breeding or experimental purposes.

-Incoming animals will be housed in the DCM’s rodent quarantine facility located downtown.
-The cost of the quarantine procedures will be recharged to the investigator directly.
+The DCM houses Incoming animals in the rodent quarantine facility located downtown.
+The cost of the quarantine procedures is recharged to the investigator directly.
 The total quarantine period is approximately 6 - 8 weeks.

 The animal facility is accessed by entering a unique code.
 Each individual must have their own code.
 Codes are not to be shared by laboratory groups.
 Each individual is allowed to access needed animal rooms and areas in the vivarium.
 In order to request an access code the following three requirements must have been completed and processed by the appropriate department.

-If you believe your code has been compromised, please request a replacement code.
+If your code is compromised, please request a replacement code.

 The DCM has several shared rodent surgery rooms that can be rented by individual laboratory groups.

-You will be required to set up a username and password to schedule a room.
-Please use your tulane email.
+You are required to set up a username and password to schedule a room.
+Please use your Tulane email.

 |Mouse Micro Isolator||$0.93|